jpbecotte/bridge-agreements/conventions/jacoby-transfers.md

 ## When not to use

-Opponents overcall anything except pass and double
+Opponents overcall anything except double

 ♠♥♦♣